PWNFinance/gm_events_cities/events/aleo-zkhouse-block-party/readme.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Aleo zkHouse - Block Party 🎉
+name: Aleo zkHouse - ZK Is Magic 🪄

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.